Denielle A Elliott

 Email: dae@yorku.ca

-Denielle Elliott, PhD, is an Associate Professor of socio-cultural anthropology at York University, where she is also the Deputy-Director of the Institute for Technoscience and Society.
-Her current research explores the embodied experience of people living with altered neuro states and knowledge-making practices in the clinic, laboratory, and neuro-tech industry, and their convergences.
+Denielle Elliott, PhD, is a Professor of socio-cultural anthropology at York University, where she holds a York Research Chair in Injured Minds.
+She is also the Deputy-Director of the Institute for Technoscience and Society.
+Her current research explores the embodied experience of people living with altered neuro states and knowledge-making practices in the clinic and laboratory, and their convergences.
 She is particularly interested in how patients, doctors, and scientists make sense of that which is imperceptible and often beyond language and scientific knowing.
 As part of this, her research considers how sensory ethnographic methods can augment neuro-scientific understanding and facilitate collaborative and empowering epistemological approaches in neurology.

 She has conducted ethnographic fieldwork in British Columbia (Vancouver's Downtown Eastside on HIV/AIDS, epidemiological surveillance, and colonial health) and in Nairobi and Kisumu, Kenya (‘Safari Science’, experimental medicine, scientific infrastructure, & the politics of transnational science).